viniciusfbb/ipub-refit/README.md

   ```
   All standard methods are supported (Get, Post, Delete, Options, Trace, Head, Put).

-  The relative url can have masks {argument_name}, in anywhere and can repeat, to mark where an argument can be inserted.
+  The relative url can have masks {argument_name/property_name}, in anywhere and can repeat, to mark where an argument or property can be inserted.
 More details in the next topic.

   #### Methods arguments
-  In your rest api interface, the arguments name of methods will be used to replace the masks {argument_name} in relative url.
+  In your rest api interface, the arguments name of methods will be used to replace the masks {argument_name/property_name} in relative url.
 In this step we permit case insensitive names and names without the first letter A of argument names used commonly in delphi language.
 So, this cases will have the same result:
   ```delphi
     [Get('/users/{AUser}')]
     function GetUser(const AUser: string): TUser;